-For more stories featuring families of all shapes and sizes, check out: Love Is Love Is Love Is Love: Diverse Family Constellations In Kids Books
+You might also like: Love Is Love Is Love Is Love: Diverse Family Constellations In Kids Books

 These stories are validating stories.
-If all goes well – they’ll be outdated in a few years, but for now, stating explicitly that a dad can be a feminist, a man can cook dinner too, and a father promoting equal education for his daughter is revolutionary is necessary.
+If all goes well – they’ll be outdated in a few years, but for now, stating explicitly that a dad can be a feminist, a man can cook dinner too, and a father promoting equal education for his daughter is revolutionary and necessary.

 Findus and Pettson aren’t technical a father-son team but the way they talk (and the affection and love they have for each other) is the kind of healthy, patient relationship I want my sons to see.
 Findus (the cat) is basically a demanding 5-year-old, and the relationship between the two of them make this our favorite series to read together.
-That’s saying a lot, for a family who reads thousands of books each year.

 These silly and fun books feature happy families with single-fathers.
 Dads and their kids respect each other’s choices, cooperate as a team, and genuinely enjoy each other.